Major Mitchell's Cockatoo

 cm inch

-Major Mitchell's cockatoo (Lophochroa leadbeateri ), also known as Leadbeater's cockatoo or the pink cockatoo, is a medium-sized cockatoo that inhabits arid and semi-arid inland areas of Australia, though it is seen regularly in other climates, for example, South-East Queensland's subtropical region.
+Major Mitchell's cockatoo (Lophochroa leadbeateri ), also known as Leadbeater's cockatoo or the pink cockatoo, is a medium-sized cockatoo that inhabits arid and semi-arid inland areas of Australia.
+It is named for Major Sir Thomas Mitchell, an explorer and surveyor of Southeast Australia in the 1800s.

 Appearance